Our Research Team

 Knoxville.
 He teaches both introductory and advanced statistics and educational measurement

-rests include program evaluation and assessment in higher education
+courses.
+His research interests include program evaluation and assessment in higher education

 and addressing methodological issues in educational research.
 His work has appeared in a